-Braces and Invisalign can help correct many bite and alignment issues allowing our patients in Langley to enjoy a healthy, beautiful smile.
+Invisalign can help correct many bite and alignment issuesallowing our orthodontics Langley patients to enjoy a healthy, beautiful smile.
 Over 4 million people in Canada and the U.S. are using braces or solutions like Invisalign to correct their smiles.
 Invisalign is a unique type of braces that uses a clear tray to align the teeth.

 Using molds of your mouth, Invisalign creates these special aligners in their own facilities using a proprietary blend of plastic.
 The aligners work by putting pressure on the teeth in just the right places to slowly move them into their proper positions.

-Many patients are interested in Invisalign at Lighthouse Dental Centre because, like the name suggests, they offer an “invisible” way to straighten and better align the teeth.
+Many patients are interested in treatment at our dental clinic Langley office because as the name suggests, Invisalign offers an “invisible” way to straighten and better align the teeth.
 Although the design is similar to a retainer, Invisalign’s system actively moves your teeth to reshape your mouth while retainers simply prevent your teeth from moving.
 But before we can get started, you will need to schedule a consultation at our Langley office.

 From here, we’ll create a comprehensive treatment plan within our range of services and help you achieve the results you want with Invisalign.
 Invisalign is similar to traditional braces in many ways.
 Aligner trays are used to help reposition the teeth, and these trays are replaced every 1-2 weeks.